The Red Sari

-The Red Sari (El sari rojo), which is a dramatized biography of the life of Sonia Gandhi, originally written in Spanish by Javier Moro and published in October 2008 in Spain.
+The Red Sari (El sari rojo), which is a biography of the life of Sonia Gandhi, originally written in Spanish by Javier Moro and published in October 2008 in Spain.
 It ran into some controversy in India.
-Javier Moro's Spanish and Italian publishers received emails from Indian National Congress lawyers and spokesperson Abhishek Singhvi with demands to withdraw the book from stores.
-Singhvi stated that book distorted facts and misinterpreted details.
-The author always denied that the book is malicious.
+Javier Moro's Spanish and Italian publishers received emails and threats from Indian National Congress lawyers and spokesperson Abhishek Singhvi with demands to withdraw the book from stores.
+Singhvi alleged that book distorted facts and misinterpreted details.
+The author always denied that the book is malicious and instead a slightly dramatized version.

 The book tells the story of the Gandhi family through the eyes of Sonia Gandhi.
 Abhishek Singhvi claimed that the book violated a person's privacy for monetary gain.
 The book was finally released in India in January 2015 and was greeted with a big success.